gamemaniaz/shopee-challenge/README.md

 Initially, I used a simple sequential model with some Dense layers with normalisation and dropouts, but I soon realised that these models plateaued off at around 0.7 accuracy very quickly.

 Then, I used LSTM to handle the classification, which gave better results probably due to the handling of the vanishing gradient I assume - I have yet to truly understand why it works better.
 Still, there is room for improvement.
 The LSTM overfitted to the training set, and from there I realised more regularization should be in place.
 Also, due to a bad configuration of the model checkpoint saving, I did not manage to compare training accuracy with validation accuracy at every iteration (epoch).
 More ideally, I would select the model weights at the point where the training and validation accuracies start to cross over.

+# Files
+The relevant files are the two ipython notebooks: Shopee NN.ipynb and Shopee.ipynb